 What Happens When AI Learns by Reading the Entire Internet?

-It reads every single page on the Internet, including foreign-language pages, and extracts as much information and facts as it can from its reading.
-Diffbot takes what the AI read and turns it into a number of three-part data points that can help make more connections: object, subject, and verb.
+Diffbot’s AI reads every single web page on the Internet, including foreign-language pages, which means reading hundreds of billions, if not trillion, words from whether wikipedia articles, a scientific paper published by researches with domain expertise, or any other human created text. !
+It then extracts as much information and facts as it can from its reading.
+By analyzing all the surviving text, Diffbot takes what the AI read and turns it into a number of three-part data points that can help make more connections: object, subject, and verb.

 Each three-part data point gets added to the existing knowledge base, comprised of billions of three-part data points.
 The data points become part of an interconnected network of information, called a knowledge graph.
 Knowledge graphs aren’t a new innovation; they’ve been around since the early days of AI research, but they’ve mostly been done by hand.